VitasNovickas/Laliga-prediction-model/README.md

 python model/model1.py
 ```

-This runs a grid search over hyperparameters, prints the test AUC score, and saves the best model to `model/`.
+This runs a grid search over hyperparameters, prints the test AUC score, saves the best model to `model/`, and outputs predictions so you can see the results immediately.

 ---